 Our D2C back-end launch lessons

-While we’ve not launched anything on the scale of Netflix, we have launched many D2C stores.
+While we’ve not launched anything on Netflix’s scale, we have launched many D2C stores.
 Reading about these issues felt very familiar.
 The launch and immediate aftermath of D2C is tough.

 In fact, it rang so many bells, we felt it worth sharing some lessons from one of our first post-launch reviews on the challenges of D2C order processing.